Training at this magic circler will make your career: “It gives you the chance to be at the top of your game.”

 How to get a Linklaters training contract

-Training contract deadline: 4 January 2016 (grads, postgrads and final-year undergrads); 31 July 2016 (penultimate-year law grads, final-year students, postgrads and grads)
+Training contract deadline: 6 January 2017 (graduates, postgraduates and final-year undergraduates); 30 June 2017 (penultimate-year law graduates, final-year students, postgraduates and graduates)

-If recruiters like the look of your application form, you'll be invited to complete an online Watson Glaser critical thinking test.
+If you are successful with your application form, you'll be invited to complete an online Watson Glaser critical thinking test.
 You'll be doing yourself a favour by having a stab at the practice test, which can be found on Linklaters' grad recruitment website.

 Assessments and interviews

-During the assessment day, candidates get a chance to tour the building and have lunch with the current trainees – a good chance to ask questions and settle any lingering doubts.
+During the assessment day, candidates get a chance to tour the building and have lunch with the current trainees – a good chance to ask questions and find out more about working at the firm.

 From here the firm makes its offers.